Midnight in the Garden of Good and Evil: Characters and events

-Although the book's timeline is set to coincide with the entire saga of Jim Williams' arrest and four trials for murder, in reality Berendt did not meet Williams for the first time until March 1982 — six weeks after the millionaire had been convicted of murder and released pending appeal.
+Although the book's timeline is set to coincide with the entire saga of Jim Williams's arrest and four trials for murder, in reality Berendt did not meet Williams for the first time until March 1982, six weeks after the millionaire had been convicted of murder and released pending appeal.
 Two years later, after Berendt had decided he wanted to write a book, Williams agreed to be interviewed by Berendt in jail.
 "I might be interested in cooperating with you," he told Berendt.
 "I really want my story out."
 Berendt flew down to Savannah.
 "Jim actually saw very few people in jail.
-He didn't like to be in such reduced circumstances.
-He always wanted to be on his own turf, where he could entertain people, and control people."
+He didn't like to be in such reduced circumstances," said Berendt.
+"He always wanted to be on his own turf, where he could entertain people, and control people."

-Berendt did not move to Savannah to collect material for his book until 1985 — after Williams' second conviction.
+Berendt did not move to Savannah to collect material for his book until 1985, after Williams's second conviction.
 Berendt attended the third and fourth trials.
 Williams was a free man and living in Mercer House during Berendt's five years in Savannah.
 "He was available to me and very cooperative," Berendt said in 2015.

 "When I started the book, I knew about the shooting," said Berendt.
 "It did not happen in the middle of my being there.
 But I moved it to the middle of the book so that you could meet everybody in Savannah and get to know Savannah before this shocking event happened."

 "The only fictional character in the book is the narrator, me, until I catch up with myself midway through the book," Berendt said in 1995.
 "I felt that was a legitimate license to take.
 The book is 99 percent true and 1 percent exaggeration."